Yoga Poses for Restful Sleep: A Complete Guide to Better Nights and Brighter Days

 2. Viparita Karani (Legs-Up-the-Wall)

-How-to: Lie down with legs resting vertically on a wall, arms by sides.
+How-to: Lie down with legs resting vertically on a wall, arms by your sides.

 3. Supta Baddha Konasana (Reclining Butterfly Pose)

-How-to: Lie on back, bring soles of feet together, let knees fall apart.
+How-to: Lie on your back, bring the soles of your feet together, and let your knees fall apart.
 Support with pillows.

 4. Paschimottanasana (Seated Forward Fold)